inventlife/RedRover/README.md

 # RedRover
-This is the repository for the Red Rover project.
+This is the repository for the Red Rover project, an autonomous go-kart made using AWS services.

 More information can be found at www.inventlife.net.